Electoral system: Runoff systems

-The other main form of majoritarian system is the two-round system, which is the most common system used for presidential elections around the world, being used in 88 countries.
-It is also used in 20 countries for electing the legislature.
+The other main form of runoff system is the two-round system, which is the most common system used for presidential elections around the world, being used in 88 countries.
+It is also used, in conjunction with single-member districts, in 20 countries for electing members of the legislature.
 If no candidate achieves a majority of votes in the first round of voting, a second round is held to determine the winner.
-In most cases the second round is limited to the top two candidates from the first round, although in some elections more than two candidates may choose to contest the second round; in these cases the second round is decided by plurality voting.
-Some countries use a modified form of the two-round system, such as Ecuador where a candidate in the presidential election is declared the winner if they receive 40% of the vote and are 10% ahead of their nearest rival, or Argentina (45% plus 10% ahead), where the system is known as ballotage.
+In most cases the second round is limited to the top two candidates from the first round, although in some elections more than two candidates may choose to contest the second round; in these cases the second-round winner is not required to have a majority of votes, but may be elected by having a plurality of votes.

+Some countries use a modified form of the two-round system, so going to a second round happens less often.
+In Ecuador a candidate in the presidential election is declared the winner if they receive more than 50 percent of the vote or 40% of the vote and are 10% ahead of their nearest rival, In Argentina, where the system is known as ballotage, election is achieved by those with majority or if they have 45% and a 10% lead.

+In some cases, where a certain level of support is required, a runoff may be held using a different system.
+In U.S. presidential elections, when no candidate wins a majority of the United States Electoral College (using seat count, not votes cast, as is used in the majoritarian systems described above), a contingent election is held by the House of Representatives, not the voters themselves.
+The House contingency election sees three candidates go on to the last round and the Representatives of each state vote as a single unit, not as individuals, with the state's votes going to the plurality winner of the State members' votes.

-An exhaustive ballot is not limited to two rounds, but sees the last-placed candidate eliminated in each round of voting.
+An exhaustive ballot sees multiple rounds of voting (where no one has majority in first round).
+The number of rounds is not limited to two rounds, but sees the last-placed candidate eliminated in each round of voting, repeated until one candidate has majority of votes.
 Due to the potentially large number of rounds, this system is not used in any major popular elections, but is used to elect the Speakers of parliament in several countries and members of the Swiss Federal Council.

-In some formats there may be multiple rounds held without any candidates being eliminated until a candidate achieves a majority, a system used in the United States Electoral College.
+In some systems, such as election of the speaker of the United States House of Representatives, there may be multiple rounds held without any candidates being eliminated (unless by a candidate's own resignation) until a candidate achieves a majority.